xasecs/Kedai13/README.md

 # d13
-Repositories for working together on the food website project
+Repositories for working together on the food website projet by Gorup D13 on Progate - HTML % CSS